xinyanw409/astrolabe/docs/SPEC.md

 k8s:nginx-example:0ce7b1ca-43cc-4ec2-8ed7-cf58ce0951aa

 ### JSON Format
-A protected entity JSON describes a protected entity from the Arachne point-of-view.
+A protected entity JSON describes a protected entity from the Astrolabe point-of-view.
 This JSON can be viewed as a description of the state of the protected entity at a point in time.
 This state is used both for backup and restore.
 ```
 {
    "id":"<protected entity ID>",